yuchen1024/Kunlun/README.md

 ```
 inline int curve_id = NID_X9_62_prime256v1; // choose other curves by specifying curve-ID
 #define ECPOINT_COMPRESSED                  // comment this line to enable uncompressed representation
-#define ENABLE_CURVE25519_ACCELERATION      // (un)comment this line to enable curve25519 acceleration
+#define ENABLE_X25519_ACCELERATION      // (un)comment this line to enable x25519 acceleration method
 ```

-Note: curve25519 can significantly improve EC exponentiation operations, but does not support EC add operations.
-Kunlun provides the option of using curve25519 to improve performance of applications (like cwPRF) which only need EC exponentiation operations.
-But, since curve25519 is not full-fledged, ordinary EC curves are always necessary for base Naor-Pinkas OT.
-Therefore, users must specify one ordinary EC curve.
+Note: x22519 is an efficnet DDH-based non-interactive key exchange (NIKE) protocol based on curve25519.
+The essense of x25519 is exactly cwPRF.
+Its remarkable efficency is attained by performing "somehow EC exponentiation" with only X-coordinates (perhaps x25519 name after it).
+However, in x25519 the EC exponetiation is not standard, and EC addition is not well-defined.
+We stress that curve25519 certainly support standard EC exponentiation and addition, but x25519 method does not.
+Kunlun provides the option of using x25519 method to improve performance of applications when it is applicable (involving only cwPRF).
+But, since x25519 method is not full-fledged, ordinary EC curves are always necessary for base Naor-Pinkas OT.
+Therefore, users must specify one ordinary EC curve when implementing ECC.

 ## Evolution and Updates Log